-By clicking below, you will find a general description of the Teams, services and capabilities that Antitrust Alliance can offer to your business Europe-wide:
+By clicking below, you will find a general description and relevant case law of retail price maintenance in the Antitrust Alliance jurisdiction:

 Read more →

 The Antitrust Alliance is an EU-wide network of law firms.
 The alliance brings together the knowledge and resources of independent specialised antitrust teams across the Member States of the European Union, to provide clients with a complete competition law counseling.

 The municipality of Zwolle (the Municipality) is of the opinion that outdoor advertising giant JCDecaux pays too little for the exclusive right to exploit advertising objects in the outdoor space in Zwolle.
 In its interim rulings of March 14, 2018 and July 18, 2018, the District Court of Overijssel (the Court) addresses the question whether JCDecaux may have received unlawful state aid and, if so, what this means for the existence of the exclusive right.
 Insofar as the Municipality indeed would have a claim against JCDecaux, which an expert still has to determine, the Court ruled that in any case such claim is partly time-barred.